ccyip/coq-idt/README.md

 ## Gallery

-A set of realistic applications can be found in the Coq formalization of [oblivious algebraic data types](https://github.com/ccyip/oadt/tree/idt).
+A set of more complicated applications can be found in the Coq formalization of [oblivious algebraic data types](https://github.com/ccyip/oadt/tree/idt).

 - Generate lemmas about multi-parallel-reduction for backward reasoning: